 13.3.4 the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination, shall not be affected or prejudiced.

 Payment will be due by Direct Debit monthly in advance of using the services, which includes any potential charges that may be collected for services offered by third parties. if you don't pay for the service then we reserve the right not to provide the service.
 It only seems fair.

 Occasionally we may adjust the charges for the service, but we'll give you 30 days' notice before we do this so that it isn't a surprise.

 14. Payment and Subscription Charges

-14.1 Payment is due monthly in advance and will be made by the Customer to the Supplier in accordance with the CreditHQ Terms.
+14.1 Payment is due monthly in advance by Direct Debit and will be made by the Customer to the Supplier in accordance with the CreditHQ Terms.

 14.2 Additional Subscription Charges may apply and be collected by the Supplier in respect of products and/or services provided by Third Party Product Providers.